 In subsequent wars, when soldier’s helmets became more protective the act of actually removing the head gear was too risky.
 A simple hand raise to the brow would suffice.

 By the 20th century and during the two World Wars, saluting became more streamlined and distinctive, with the hands either palm out (the European version) or palm flat and down, the American preference.

 Regardless of its history, Collins is credited at least with featuring a salute, albeit slyly, in his painting Rustic Civility.
-The boy appears to be “tugging his forelock,” an old-worldly expression that suggests a purposeful sign of high regard, a gesture that suggests an early incarnation of the modern day hand to forehead signal.
+The boy appears to be “tugging his forelock,” an old-worldly expression of high regard and a gesture that suggests an early incarnation of the modern day hand to forehead signal.

 This inclination of course is a matter of opinion.
 Perhaps, as others might suggest, the boy is just shading his eyes.
 After all, the location of the shadowed horse and rider puts the perspective of the sun’s light directly in the boy’s path.
 However, in close up, it does appear as though the boy is grabbing a lock of hair.

 Unfortunately, by the time any serious debate was raised, Collins, the artist, was dead.

 So in historical context, let’s give the painter his due: To open a wooden gate while on horseback is a difficult thing to do.
 The children helped the man by opening the gate.
 The boy then saluted in deference – or civility as the title suggests.